fluent/fluent-bit-docs/pipeline/filters/rewrite-tag.md

 * `$name` = "abc-123"
 * `$ss['s1']['s2']` = "flb"

-Note that a key must point a value that contains a string, it's **not valid** for numbers, booleans, maps or arrays.
+Note that a key must point to a value that contains a string, it's **not valid** for numbers, booleans, maps or arrays.

 ### Regex